costoffreedom/costoffreedom-book/book/opening:freedom/free-culture-in-an-expensive-world.md

 security to publish in open access journals, to protest surveillance, to give away their art or their software in hope of future reward.
-Many who would love to participate in free culture cannot, as Ashe Dryden lays out eloquently in her piece “[The Ethics of Unpaid Labor and the OSS Community][1].”
-Like unpaid political and literary internships, free software contributions act as a filter, allowing only the privileged to participate.</p>
+Many who would love to participate in free culture cannot, as Ashe Dryden lays out eloquently in her piece *The Ethics of Unpaid Labor and the OSS Community*.[^3]  Like unpaid political and literary internships, free software contributions act as a filter, allowing only the privileged to participate.

 <p>It’s tempting to wave away this last issue by arguing that less
 privileged people have greater access to free culture than to